atsushi-ishikawa/book/applications/applications.md

 * From the 2D-activity map of overpotential vs. ($\Delta G_{\rm OH}, \Delta G_{\rm O}-\Delta G_{\rm OH}$), they demonstrated that the overpotential of the Co-oxide can be lowered by surface substitution of Co by Ni.

 ##### Descriptors
+* Rossmeisl et al. have found that, for metals and rutile oxides, the oxygen atom binding energy is a good descriptor for the OER activity.[Chem.Phys., 2005, 319, 178; J. Electroanal.Chem., 2007, 607, 83] The scaling relationship of OH, OOH, and O binding energy on surface enables one to write the volcano plot between the OER activity and the O atom binding energy.
+For the surfaces that binds oxygen too strongly, the potential is limited by the OOH* formation, whereas for surfaces that bind oxygen too weakly, the potential is limited by the OH oxidation.

 * Santivich et al. proposed that the highest OER activity can be attained when the $e_g$ occupancy of the B-site transition metal is close to unity.
 * Transition metal ions with $e_g^1$ electron configurations enhance the covalency with oxygen atoms, leading to effective charge transfer in the RDS.